TLS vs SSL certificate is cryptographic protocols that encrypt data being altered between the browser and server.

 With the arrival of HTTP/2, the site speed is increasing which was not possible in SSL protocol.
 Overall, the TLS protocol is good to go with for website security.

 Importance of SSL certificate

-In addition, SSL certificate can help improve trust among your users as they can find visual cues in the form of a green bar or padlock icon to know that their connection is secure.
-Customers are more likely to trust websites with SSL certificates that act as a secured way of data transmission and helps boost their confidence when doing payment transactions.
+An SSL certificate can help improve trust among your users as they can find visual cues in the form of padlock icon to know that their connection is secure.
+Customers are more likely to trust websites with SSL certificates that act as a secure way of data transmission and helps boost their confidence when doing payment transactions.